anton-shikov/ACE2/README.md

 # The spectrum of variants in ACE2 in European and Russian populations

-Scripts and data processing notes for Russian whole-exome sequencing AF paper
+Scripts and data processing notes for ACE2 paper

 <img src="https://github.com/anton-shikov/ACE2/blob/master/Fig2_1-1.png?sanitize=true">